 Coworking spaces are thriving at the moment as a flexible and cost-effective alternative to renting exclusive premises.
 Coworking spaces attract a diverse range of people, such as entrepreneurs, remote workers who want some company or access to meeting rooms, small companies that don’t need many desks and growing startups that don’t want to lock themselves into long leases.
 However, despite their benefits, there are still some key considerations before joining a coworking space.
-This article sets out six questions to think about before signing up.
+This article sets out seven questions to think about before signing up.

 1. Do You Require Privacy or Work With Confidential Information?